ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
+* Jun.
+2026, Acceptance: a paper (corresponding author) was accepted by *IEEE Transactions on Instrumentation and Measurement*.
 * Aug.
 2026, Submission: a paper (co-author) was submitted to *IEEE Journal of Emerging and Selected Topics in Power Electronics*.
 * Jul.
 2026, Award: a paper (co-author) received the *Best Student Paper Award* in IEEE I&CPS Asia 2026.
 * Jul.
 2026, Submission: a paper (co-author) was submitted to *IEEE Internet of Things Journal*.
-* Jun.
-2026, Submission: a paper (corresponding author) was submitted to *IEEE Transactions on Instrumentation and Measurement*.
 * Jun.
 2026, Acceptance: a paper (corresponding author) was accepted by *Applied Energy*.
 * May 2026, Talk: I made an oral presentation entitled "Time-adaptive Frequency Stability Assessment Based on Interval Prediction" at the Conference of IEEE EPSIC 2026 held in Tianjin, China.
 * Mar.
 2026, Submission: a paper (first-author) was submitted to *IEEE Transactions on Sustainable Energy*.